You are currently viewing Best Places to Visit in the Philippines: The Ultimate Travel Guide

 Port Barton

-Port Barton is one of my favorite destinations in The Philippines.
-There is just something about this little town.
-The best thing to do here is to rent a kayak or hike to Coconut Beach and White Beach.
 If you rent a kayak you can go to Starfish Island too.
 Starfish Island is a sandbar in front of Port Barton.
 It’s famous for its many starfish, but we only saw one.
 It depends on the tide and the currents how many there are.
 Make sure to visit when the tide is low, at high tide the sandbar is underwater.
 You can rent a kayak for 500 pesos and for 50 extra you can rent a mask + snorkel.
 If you’re not going to Starfish Island, don’t worry about snorkeling gear.
 You won’t need them at the beaches.

 How to get to Port Barton from Puerto Princesa

 You can take a minivan from Puerto Princesa to Port Barton.
 You can take these vans from the San Jose bus station, located out of the city, or the airport which is closer to the city center.
-There is public transport available to take you to either station, but the airport is probably most convienent.
+There is public transport available to take you to either station, but the airport is probably most convenient.

 El Nido

 The best thing to do in El Nido is to visit some of the islands and beaches that are only accessible via the water.
-You can join an island hopping tour, or DYI and rent a kayak.
-I recommend the later as El Nido has become very crowded, and the beaches are full during the tour hours.
+You can join an island hopping tour, or DIY and rent a kayak.
+I recommend the latter as El Nido has become very crowded, and the beaches are full during the tour hours.
 If you rent a kayak, you can visit some other beaches and try to plan the beaches which tours visit at a different time.
-I did this when visited El Nido in 2014 and we were planning on doing this again this time around.
+I did this when I visited El Nido in 2014 and we were planning on doing this again this time around.
 Unfortunately, a typhoon passed by when we were in El Nido, and we only had time to visit Nacpan Beach the day we arrived.
 The other days we had to stay indoors because of the strong winds and rain.

 To get to Nacpan Beach, you need to either take a tricycle or rent a motorbike.
 You can find motorbikes for around 400-500 pesos a day.
 There is accommodation at Nacpan Beach as well, so if El Nido town feels too crowded for you, check Nacpan out.